ruszkipista/collaboration-demo/README.md

 # collaboration-demo
-Practice the usage of collaborative development
+Practise the usage of collaborative development

+##  Collaborators